 Marrakech city is one of ancient Morocco’s imperial cities.
-It is also one of the busiest tourists destinations in Morocco.
+It is also one of the busiest tourist destinations in Morocco.
 The city was founded in 1062 to be the imperial capital of the Almoravid Empire.
 During the 12th Century, the Almoravid built many monuments.
 They reflect the Andalusian design to be an impressive city.
 Moreover, Marrakech takes the name of the Red City.
-In the time of the Almoravids Empire, many buildings constructed on red sandstone.
+In the time of the Almoravids Empire, many buildings were constructed on red sandstone.
 Besides, the history, culture, architecture and bright colours present the authenticity of the city.
 That is to say, the city offers the best things to do.
-Here are the common things you should not miss during your Morocco tours to Marrakech.
+Here are the common things you should not miss during your Morocco tours from Marrakech.

 It is the main square time beside the Medina.
 It is the main square time beside the Medina.
 Thus, Jamaa El-Fna is a place for locals and tourists throughout the day.
 In the afternoon, the square presents snack charmers, Barbary monkeys, orange juice stalls and water sellers.
-However, the square becomes local food stalls at night.
+However, the square becomes a local food stall at night.
 It offers tagines, couscous, skewers and spiced soup with lentils and chickpeas.

 The Old Medina

 The old Medina is the cultural and economic centre of the city.
-Besides, it is home to the most tourist attraction that dates back to the Almoravid era.
+Besides, it is home to most tourist attraction that dates back to the Almoravid era.
 Getting lost in the maze of Medina is the best experience.
 Therefore, you will admire everything you come across.
 The vibrant souk and narrow streets with thousands of handicrafts offer many things to enjoy.
 So, the old Median is one of the best things to visit in Marrakech.

 The mosque is the most landmark in Marrakech.
 It is visible thanks to its striking tall minaret tower at 77 m.
 Thus, it is the largest mosque in Marrakech that in Almoravid Caliph founded in 1147.
 The mosque lies near Jemaa El-Fnaa.
 And it is decorated with different geometric arch motifs.
-Non-Muslim tourists cannot enter, but you admire its architecture and walk around the beautiful garden
+Non-Muslim tourists cannot enter, but you admire its architecture and walk around the beautiful garden.

 The Saadian tombs are the historical royal necropolis in this city.
 During the Saadian dynasty, the Saadian members continued to be buried in these tombs.
-Hence, Sultan Ahmed El-Mansour decided to build memorials to honour lives that were closed to him.
+Hence, Sultan Ahmed El-Mansour decided to build memorials to honour lives that were close to him.
 And of course, it includes a specific place for him to rest in his death.
-The necropolis is the most tourist attractions in Marrakech.
+The necropolis is the most tourist attraction in Marrakech.
 It offers a garden and architectural design, too.

-It is one of the grand and beautiful places in Marrakech.
+It is one of the grand and most beautiful places in Marrakech.
 Si Musa is one of the black families who served the Morocco Army in 1859.
 He had begun to build the construction before he died.
 However, his son, Ahmed Ibn Musa, continued building the place during the 19th century to commemorate his wife, Bahia.
 Today, it is an artistic masterpiece that presents the Andalusian Moroccan culture and history.

 El Badi Palace